13 Meanings

-Every dollar counts and every morning hurts
+Every dollar counts

-We mostly work to live, until we live to work
+We mostly work to live

-She said, "You know, there's nowhere else to go"
+She said, "You know, there's nowhere else to go."

-But changing roles, it struck me that the two of us could run
+It struck me that the two of us could run

 Where a little bit of condensation means so much